Inspiring Novels of All Time

 A Man Called Ove, by Fredrik Backman

-Ove finds his solitary world turned upside down when his neighborhood is invaded by a boisterous young family moves in next door.
+Ove finds his solitary world turned upside down when his neighborhood is invaded by a boisterous young family that moves in next door.
 The family’s first impression, whereupon they level Ove’s mailbox, isn’t the greatest – but don’t worry, things get much better from there.
 This is the lead-in to a heartwarming, comical tale of surprising friendship, unkempt cats, and how to back a U-haul, all of which change one cranky old man to his very foundations.

 Catching a Miracle, by Mark Spinicelli

 Catching a Miracle, part one of a three-part series, is one of the most inspiring novels of all time.
 It explores the human spirit’s quest to find answers to questions that seem unanswerable, even against the odds.
 First-time author Mark Spinicelli wrote the novel after losing several relatives to cancer.
-His own research efforts consumed him and led to the creation of this novel.
+His research efforts consumed him and led to the creation of this novel.
 The tale mirrors Spinicelli’s own hope of seeing a real-world initiative to end cancer.

 Life of Pi, by Yann Martel